CivicActions/ssp-toolkit/docs/controls/AC.md

 ##### Project

-The The Project allows the general public user to read the web pages, do searches on the resource database and to review online forum information without identification and authentication for the public web site.
+The Project Full Name allows the general public user to read the web pages, do searches on the resource database and to review online forum information without identification and authentication for the public web site.
 Program and Privilege users cannot access the Project system without identification or authentication.

 #### a

 ##### Drupal

 The anonymous user role has the least access to the site of all roles.
-Drupal sites can be configured to allow actions identified by The Project
+Drupal sites can be configured to allow actions identified by Project Full Name

 ### AC-17: Remote Access